Can You Have Braces as an Adult?

 Yes!
 There is no set upper age limit for braces.
-They remain an effective treatment for anyone who has irregularities that would benefit from treatment, be that to correct a smile, a misaligned bite, crooked teeth, compounded canines or other conditions.
+They remain an effective treatment for anyone who has irregularities that would benefit from treatment, be that to correct a smile, a misaligned bite, crooked teeth, impacted canines or other conditions.

 The reasons for getting braces are the same as those for children: to correct any alignment irregularities but also to restore confidence.
 The British Orthodontist Society found that 52% of 12-year-olds have been embarrassed to laugh or smile due to what they perceive as problems with their teeth.